aranxshx/aranxshx/README.md

 ## Hi there 👋
-## I am Andrew, an aspiring data scientist, and full stack developer! 🧑🏻‍💻
+## I am Andrew, an aspiring game developer! 🧑🏻‍💻
-## I also want to do game development as my side quest. 🖼️

 ## I study/learn/make music also!
 As this is essential in being a game developer. 🎹
 ## I am currently making a web based portfolio using github pages. 🖥️